ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.comfoair/README.md

 By setting/changing values in the 'control' - channel, you control your comfoair ventilation.
 All values in the 'control' - channel have to be set with ACK=false to be recognized as commands for the adapter.

+Boostmode: set boosttime and start.
+Ventilation will go back to the previous level after boosttime.
+Returning is cancelled if the ventilation level is changed during boosttime.

 Tested on comfoair CA350.

 ## Changelog

 ### 1.1.3

-- level 'Auto' and boostmode added
+-   boostmode added

 ### 1.1.2